kailash-manasarovar/statement/docs/timeline/2026/january.md

 - They were seeing each other romantically at the time.
 - Everything had been going well until they arrived.
 - Then, out of the blue, I was cold-shouldered by everyone, everyone; literally during the shoot!
-- Jesse Brough took over and told me to leave.
+- Jesse Brough took over, barked something incomprehensible at me, and told me to leave.
 - I could not understand it at all, and I was not able to manage the situation to my benefit.
+I was just an inexperienced tea girl.
 - I went home with Arul and left them to it, but I always had a strong suspicion that he had been instrumental somehow in darkening my name with everyone that night.
 - The same happened at Red Star films when I went back to the office.
 - I was cold-shouldered by everyone, so I left.
-- Gavin Piggott, the boss, started talking to me as if I was dirt on his shoe.
+- Gavin Piggott, the boss, had started talking to me as if I was dirt on his shoe.
 - Incidentally, Jesse Brough ended up going out with Garth Jennings.
 - A year or so later, randomly, I was working for a property company in Finchley Central, Newcrest.
 - I took calls from people looking to rent flats.